FOR THE (FREE) FUN OF IT

 The Pioneer Memorial Museum in Salt Lake City is dedicated to preserving the history of the first settlers who founded the city in 1847.
 It houses the world's largest collection of artifacts on one subject, along with a history department for genealogical and family research.

 The State Capitol of Mississippi is home to the second-oldest continuously occupied governor's mansion in the U.S. It was first occupied in 1842 and was designated a National Historic Landmark in 1975.
-You can tour the historic section of the mansion for free Tuesday through Friday mornings.
+Visitors can tour the historic section of the mansion for free Tuesday through Friday mornings.